 The nearest shots came from Tracey Maisey, CEO of Northern NSW LHD, and Ted Nabung, CEO of North Coast Community College.
 Both handled the pressure well.
 Both now have unfinished business for next year.

 We launched the first annual NorRivean Cup with more confidence than skill.
-The lawn at Tropical Fruit World saw fierce competition and some very creative putting.
+The lawn at Plantation House saw fierce competition and some very creative putting.

 The winning team honours went to Martin Laverty, CFO at Northern Rivers Housing, and Tim Cohen, General Manager at Bennett.
 Steady hands.
 Quiet focus.
 A win they will not let us forget.

 The wooden spoon went to Renee Tanner, National Sales Manager at NRMA Parks.
-In a twist of fate, the prize was a pickleball set.
-A generous hint that her talents may lie in another racquet sport.
+The prize was a pickleball set.
+A generous hint that her talents may lie in another ball sport.

 Thank you to our partners and speakers